The Executive Who Couldn't Stop Working Late

 He meant every word.
 This wasn't someone who didn't understand the benefit of letting go.
 He could see it clearly.
 He wanted it.

 "So you can see everything delegating would give you," I said.
-"And you've tried."
+"And it sounds like you've really tried."

 "Dozens of times."

-"So there's something valuable in not delegating too."
+"So there's something valuable for you in handling everything yourself."

 David looked at me sharply.
 He hadn't expected that.

 "Think about it," I said.
-"Not delegating isn't just a bad habit.
+"Handling everything yourself isn't just a bad habit.
 It's giving you something you need.
 Confidence that the standard is met.
 Certainty that your name is attached to work you can stand behind.
 Meeting your own performance targets."

 He nodded slowly.
 "I suppose that's right.
 It's not just control for control's sake.
 It's...
-I need to know."
+I just need to know it is getting done right."

 David started to open up.
-“Credibility.
-Success.
+“I maintain my credibility.
+More success.
 More opportunity.”

 A long pause.
-Then, quietly: "I suppose... it makes me indispensable.
-It makes me the preferred candidate for the next Group CEO role.
-And that gives me certainty."
+Then, quietly: "I suppose... it makes me important.
+It proves I’m good at what I do.
+It will make me the preferred candidate for the next Group CEO role I know is coming up."

 There it was — not as a confession, but as a discovery.
 David wasn't failing to delegate.
 He was succeeding at protecting something that genuinely mattered to him.
 Two legitimate needs, both real, both valuable — pulling him in opposite directions.